CloudCannon/base-jekyll-template/_posts/2018-11-25-typing-in-japanese.md

 ---
 date: 2018-11-25
-title: Typing in Japanese/Using the IME
+title: Typing in Japanese
 categories:
   - Getting Started (Basics)
   - Japanese
   - WaniKani
 type: Document
 ---

-You've Guru'ed those first radicals and finally gotten some real kanji.
+You've Guru'd your first set of radicals and finally unlocked real kanji.
 That's great!
-But now WaniKani wants you to type stuff _in_ Japanese.
-So how do you turn what you type in your non-Japanese keyboard into kana?
-Don't worry, it's actually pretty easy.
+But now WaniKani wants you to type _in Japanese_, and you don't know how!
+Don't worry, it's pretty easy.

-For starters, WaniKani has a built in [IME](https://en.wikipedia.org/wiki/Input_method) that will handle all the conversions for you.
+For starters, WaniKani has a built in [IME](https://en.wikipedia.org/wiki/Input_method) that will handle all the conversions from roman characters to hiragana for you.
 There's no need to install an IME or buy a Japanese keyboard for your computer or device.
-Whenever it asks for [a reading-type answer](#), anything you type will be converted into kana.
+Whenever we ask you for a [reading](#), anything you type will be converted automatically.

-(If you _want_ to install one for other purposes, check out our [walkthrough](http://www.tofugu.com/japanese/how-to-install-japanese-keyboard/) over on Tofugu, though you shouldn't use it when doing your Lessons or Reviews on WaniKani.)
+(If you _want_ to install a Japanese IME for other purposes, check out our [guide](http://www.tofugu.com/japanese/how-to-install-japanese-keyboard/) over on Tofugu.
+Just remember not to use it when doing your Lessons or Reviews on WaniKani.)

-Still, this doesn't mean anything if you don't know how to type in Japanese.
-Check out our [guide to typing in Japanese](http://www.tofugu.com/japanese/how-to-type-in-japanese/) any time you're not sure how to get a particular character.
-WaniKani also has a dropdown menu of all the hiragana/katakana characters that you can select from.
-It's no replacement for learning how to type, but it's great for when you know the answer but just can't remember how to type that one weird dakuten combo kana.
+`screenshot of guide`

+That's all well and good, but you still need to know how to type in Japanese!
+If this is your first time using the world-wide-web for Japanese, read through our [guide to typing in Japanese](http://www.tofugu.com/japanese/how-to-type-in-japanese/).
+There are some unusual characters in there, so if what you're typing and what you're seeing don't match up, check there first!

+If you're in the middle of a Lesson Quiz or a Review and you blank, there's a handy dropdown menu of all of the kana characters right here:

+`screenshot of shortcut`

+`screenshot of expanded keyboard`

+Just click on the one you need and it will appear in the input bar.
+Or just take a look at the spelling below each one and you'll be able to type it yourself.

+Just remember that this tab is no replacement for learning to type yourself, so don't rely on it for everything, okay?
+Okay.
+I trust you.